pink background for pediatric counselors near me page

 We are able to tailor therapy plans to the needs of each person and each child, without having to comply with common insurance limitations.

-At It Begins Within we offer both in-person and virtual child therapy sessions to meet families where they are.
+At It Begins Within our licensed therapists offer both in-person and virtual children's counseling sessions to meet families where they are.
 We often strongly recommend in-person therapy for children whenever possible though.
 Why?
 Because children communicate and connect through more than just words.
 Their play, body language, and energy often speak much more clearly than what they are able to articulate with their words.
 These subtle cues can be difficult to fully capture over a screen.

 While it may be obvious, it’s important to note that in-person therapy provides a controlled and distraction-free environment where children can feel emotionally safe.
 Our child friendly offices in Tampa and St. Petersburg are designed to meet children where they are at, and allow for movement-based interventions that simply aren’t the same with online therapy.